willngton/3DPrinterConfig/mks_ts35/mks_ts35_guide_archived.md

 # MKS TS35 KlippeScreem port!
 (WIP)

 ## Notes and guide on how to use MKS TS35 LCD with KlipperScreen
-## Tested on fluiddOS, can't garantie same steps will work on another image, could not get it working fallowing step by step on mainsailOS
+## Tested only on [FluidPI 1.6.2](https://github.com/fluidd-core/FluiddPI/releases/tag/v1.16.2), can't garantie same steps will work on another image, could not get it working fallowing step by step on mainsailOS

 ### Validaded with: MKS TS35 and MKS TS35-R V2.0